Maroon 5 discography

 In 2006, drummer Ryan Dusick departed the band and was replaced by Matt Flynn and the revised band recorded their second album It Won't Be Soon Before Long in early 2007.
 The album was released in May and peaked at number 1 on the Billboard 200.
-Four singles were released from the album.
+Five singles were released from the album.
 The album's first single, "Makes Me Wonder", became the band's first number-one single on the US Billboard Hot 100.
 Hands All Over, the band's third studio album, was released in September 2010, peaking at number 2 on the Billboard 200.
 The album's lead single "Misery" was a top 15 hit on the Billboard Hot 100 while the album's fourth single, "Moves Like Jagger", became the band's second single to top the Hot 100.
 The band released their fourth studio album Overexposed in June 2012.
 The album peaked at number 2 on the Billboard 200.
 Its first two singles, "Payphone" and "One More Night", both peaked in the top two of the Billboard Hot 100 and became international hits.
 The latter single topped the Hot 100, giving the band their third number-one hit on the chart.
 The album's third single, "Daylight", became a top ten hit in the US and Canada, as well as peaking in the top forty of other multiple countries worldwide.

 In September 2014, the fifth studio album V (pronounced: "five"), was released and topped the Billboard 200.
 The lead single "Maps" marked number six on the Hot 100, the second single "Animals" peaked at number three on the same chart, and the third single "Sugar", number two.
 In November 2017, the band released their sixth studio album Red Pill Blues and included the top ten singles "Don't Wanna Know" featuring Kendrick Lamar, and "What Lovers Do" featuring SZA.
 The remix version of "Girls Like You" featuring Cardi B reached number one on the Hot 100, giving the band their fourth number one single in the US.